Career Definition for a Microelectronics Engineer

 Electrical Engineering Technician

 An electrical engineering technician takes an active role in the development of projects designed by electrical engineers and computer hardware engineers.
-They set up and test prototype and working electronics components, such as navigation systems; they also report on the electronics' performance, and make suggestions for change as needed.
+They set up and test a prototype and working electronics components, such as navigation systems; they also report on the electronics' performance, and make suggestions for change as needed.
 People employed in this job usually have an associate's degree in electrical engineering technology.
 Industry certification in electrical power testing is available.
-According to the BLS, the number of jobs in this field is expected to shrink by 2% from 2014-2024.
-Electrical engineering technicians earned median pay of $61,130 in 2015; the BLS also reports that the states where the greatest number of electrical engineering technicians worked were California, Texas, New York, Florida, and Massachusetts.
+According to the BLS, the number of jobs for electrical and electronics engineering technicians is expected to grow by 2% from 2016-2026.
+These professionals earned median pay of $63,660 in 2017; the BLS also reports that the states where the greatest number of electrical and electronics engineering technicians worked were California, Texas, Virginia, New York and Florida.

 Computer Hardware Engineer

 Computer hardware engineers develop the parts that make computers work through activities like research, development, testing, and modification.
 They push technological advancement in computer components like routers, circuit boards, and processors, and they ensure that newly researched parts work well with existing parts and software.
 Jobs typically require an ABET-accredited bachelor's degree in computer engineering.
-According to the BLS, jobs for computer hardware engineers are expected to increase 3% from 2014-2024.
-The BLS reports that the median pay for this job was $111,730 in 2015; the states where employment was highest in this career were California, Texas, Maryland, Massachusetts, and Colorado.
+According to the BLS, jobs for computer hardware engineers are expected to increase by 5% from 2016-2026.
+The BLS reports that the median pay for this job was $115,120 in 2017; the states where employment was highest in this career were California, Maryland, Colorado, Massachusetts, and Florida.